 Shabda Forums started out as an attempt to answer questions raised by readers of the books published by Shabda Press and the blog posts published here.
 The discussion, however, is not limited to these books and blogs.
 Anything connected to Vedic philosophy and science can potentially be discussed.

-At present, Ashish Dalela, the author of the above-said blogs and books tries to respond to every question, and engage in a fruitful discussion, with anyone and everyone who might be interested in discussing.
+At present, Ashish Dalela, the author of the above-said blogs and books tries to respond to questions, and engage in a fruitful discussion, with anyone who might be interested in discussing.

 The forum is open to anyone and the content is searchable by anyone, including search engines.
-If you like to ask questions that are private, and should not be visible to anyone else, please use the contact page.
+If you like to ask questions that are private, and should not be seen by others, please use the contact page.

 Since the content of the forum is complementary to the Books and Blogs noted above, we recommend that you read these too.
 You can read the books and/or blogs, and post topics here.
 Or you can start with topics here, and then use the Books and Blogs later.
 It is better to ask intelligent and informed questions unless you are a beginner.
 We appreciate and welcome your attempts to educate yourself.